ruzicka02/NN.FPGA/README.md

 - `VivadoProject.tar.gz`... gzipped directory of the source files from Vivado project.
 Following files should be sufficient to replicate all the project files, as suggested on [the closest thing to a Vivado documentation](https://electronics.stackexchange.com/a/500371).
 The complete project was not included due to limited space (circa 1.5 GB) and the overwhelming use of absolute addresses.
 - `scripts`...
 Shell scripts to perform multiple necessary tasks semi-automatically.
 Mostly copying files over SSH using rsync.
 - `docs`...
 Additional project documentation.
 Contains a Markdown document with detailed description of this project.
 Converted from a Word document shared with our supervisor and other students at TUM.
-Final presentation slides, `slides.pptx` and `slides.pdf` **TODO** are also included.
+Final presentation slides, `slides.pptx` and `slides.pdf` are also included.

 When cloning this repository, these submodules will not download automatically.
 To load all of the submodules correctly, run following command: